SarveshGulhane/web_assembly/README.md

-# blockchain-rust
+# WASM-rust
- Blockchain implementation in rust.
+ Web Assembly using rust.